The Trinity Scholars Program

 - Reach for goals you set

-- Accountable, commit to knowing who you are, to be the best you at what you do
+- Accountable, to acknowledging who they are; becoming the best at what they do

-- Dedicate yourself to serve others, in whatever you do in life
+- Dedicate service to others in whatever you do in life

 Who is Eligible